SYNTAX-DCS/F14BU-JHMCS-Mod/README.md

 - **Uses `DCS\bin\version.dll`.** Only one mod can use that slot.
-If another mod already does (for example the Modern F-15E mod, or ReShade), the installer backs it up, tells you what it displaced, and restores it when you uninstall — but that mod is inactive while this one is installed.
+If another mod already does (for example the Modern F-15E mod, or ReShade), the installer backs it up, tells you what it displaced, and restores it when you uninstall, but that mod is inactive while this one is installed.
 - **The launch cue is an advisory.** DCS does not expose the F-14's weapons computer to mods, so the SHOOT cue is computed from range against a per-missile envelope.
-It tracks the HUD closely, but the HUD remains the authority — which is why the cue is drawn dashed.
+It tracks the HUD closely, but the HUD remains the authority, which is why the cue is drawn dashed.
 - **Single-player and immersion focused.** The contact display draws on DCS's world data rather than the jet's radar.

 ## Community & support

-Questions, bug reports, feedback — join the [Pixel Pilot Club Discord](https://discord.gg/).
+Questions, bug reports, feedback, join the [Pixel Pilot Club Discord](https://discord.gg/).

 ---